theronhitchman/ordinary-differential-equations/_posts/2015-10-21-linalg-review.md

 title: Linear Algebra Stuff
 ---

 We did two things today.
-First, we argued for why matrix exponentiation has these two important properties:
+First, we argued for why matrix exponentiation has two important properties.
+These are the properties that will allow us see that the matrix exponential solves our differential equations problems, and also to do computations in more challenging settings.

   1. \\(\dfrac{d}{dt}e^{tA} = Ae^{tA} \\)
   2. \\( e^{A+B} = e^Ae^B \\) if the two matrices \\(A\\) and \\(B\\) commute.